titu1994/keras-one-cycle/README.md

 - Must supply number of samples in the dataset (here, 50k from CIFAR 10) and the batch size that will be used during training.
 - `lr_scale` is set to `exp` - useful when searching over a large range of learning rates.
 Set to `linear` to search a smaller space.
 - `save_dir` - Automatic saving of the results of LRFinder on some directory path specified.
 This is highly encouraged.
+- `validation_data` - provide the validation data as a tuple to use that for the loss plot instead of the training batch loss.
+Since the validation dataset can be very large, we will randomly sample `k` batches (k * batch_size) from the validation set to provide quick estimate of the validation loss.
+The default value of `k` can be changed by changing `validation_sample_rate`
+- **Note : When using this, be careful about setting the learning rate, momentum and weight decay schedule.
+The loss plots will be more erratic due to the sampling of the validation set.**

+**NOTE 2 : **

+- It is faster to get the learning rate without using `validation_data`, and then find the weight decay and momentum based on that learning rate while using `validation_data`.
+- You can also use `LRFinder` to find the optimal weight decay and momentum values using the examples `find_momentum_schedule.py` and `find_weight_decay_schedule.py` inside `models/mobilenet/` folder.

 To visualize the plot, there are two ways -